Ha006/registration/README.md

 registration
 ============

-Static input fields you sometimes want to have
+Static input fields you may want to use on your site